 Knight of Cerebus: Reflux can give off this vibe, being perhaps the only character to have very few humorous quirks.
 The entire Knaaren race would fall into this category if it were not for their conversations throughout the level they appear in, which are implied to be comical only through the fourth wall.

 Lava is Boiling Kool-Aid: They ditched the more realistic lava from Rayman 2 in favor of what looks like red water, or a thin veil of red gas, depending on the console.
 In addition, it merely damages Rayman bit by bit, while in Rayman 2, Rayman dies instantly if he touches lava.

 Lethal Lava Land: The Hoodlum Headquarters.
 Implied to be that way even before the Hoodlums mechanized it.
 In addition, the Tower of the Leptys has lava-rising segments.

 Level Up Fill Up: Whenever you fill up a medallion for freeing the Teensies found in six different cages, Rayman's health bar is increased and fully replenished.

-Lighter and Softer: The environments and atmosphere still resemble Rayman 2, but more comedic, and there are still the Zombie Chickens... every level except for the Desert of the Knaaren fits.
+Lighter and Softer: The environments and atmosphere still resemble Rayman 2, but more comedic, and there are still the Zombie Chickens... every level except for the Desert of the Knaaren and the Tower of the Leptys fits.

 Long Song, Short Scene: Begoniax has a alternate, fast-paced boss theme that only plays in the Gamecube version.
 It's Dummied Out in every other version of the game.